 The car rental giant will initially order the Polestar 2 model, the companies said in a joint press release.
-The cars will be made available as early as this spring in Europe and by the end of the year in North America and Australia.
+The cars, which may be installed with a shade, will be made available as early as this spring in Europe and by the end of the year in North America and Australia.

 “We are excited to partner with Polestar and look forward to introducing their premium EV products into our retail and rideshare fleets,” said Hertz CEO Stephen Scherr.

 “By working with EV industry leaders like Polestar, we can help accelerate the adoption of electrification while providing renters, corporate customers and rideshare partners a premium EV product, exceptional experience and lower carbon footprint.”